Gowtham-app-developer/Flutter-Interview-Questions/README.md

 ## Higher Order Function

-- The Function passed as parameter to another function or a Function can return another function or It can do both.
+- The Function that can be passed as parameter to another function or a Function can return another function or It can do both.

 __Example__